jacobp100/cssta/README.md

 ### 🎣 Babel Plugin Macros

 If you want to use babel-plugin-macros, change `babel-plugin-cssta` to `babel-plugin-macros`.
-You’ll then need to import the macro version of Cssta whenever you need to use it
+You’ll then need to import the macro version of Cssta whenever you need to use it.

 ```diff
 -import cssta from "cssta/native"